fbpx

 How is ABA therapy different from other therapies for autism?

 ABA therapy is based on behavioral science and helps teach new skills and behaviors in a fun and positive way through play-based interactions.
+While traditional speech and occupational therapies may be 1-2 visits per week, ABA therapy is more intensive, often occurring Monday – Friday for 25-40 hours per week.

 Can ABA therapy help with daily living skills and independence?